Kaltsoon/nosql/material/3-mongo-operations.md

 > _"Your teacher needs a database to track students' grades in different courses.
 A course has a name, teacher's name, credits, year, semester (e.g. "Spring"), language (e.g. "English"), and one more topics (e.g. "Python" or "MongoDB").
 A course has many gradings for different students.
 A student grading has a student's name, student number, grade (between 0 and 5), and comment (teacher's free form textual comment regarding the grading)."_

 Come up with your own database or use the ideas above.
 Feel free to make any modifications.
 Once you have designed the database schema, create a database and the collections in MongoDB Compass.
-Then, insert a few documents to each collection using the MongoDB Shell.
+Then, insert a few documents into each collection using the MongoDB Shell.

 > [!WARNING]
 > The library database used in the previous exercises isn't suitable for the project.
 Come up with your own project idea or use the examples above with possible modifications.